vedic-lang/vedic-lang.github.io/variables.md

 Like in mathematics and programming languages, vedic also has variables that allow you to store values of any type under a variable name.

-To create a variable, you can use the `मान` syntex. the keyword `मान` is followed by the variable name, and an equals sign (`=`), and then the value. to assign new value or update it value you need to follow the same steps.
+To create a variable, you can use the `मान` syntax.
+The keyword `मान` is followed by the variable name, and an equals sign (`=`), and then the value.
+To assign new value or update it value you need to follow the same steps.

 ## Data Types